scverse/rapids_singlecell/docs/Usage_Principles.md

 ### AnnData setup

-With the release of version 0.10.0 {class}`~anndata.AnnData` supports GPU arrays and Sparse Matrices.
+{class}`~anndata.AnnData` supports GPU arrays and Sparse Matrices.

 Rapids-singlecell leverages this capability to perform analyses directly on GPU-enabled {class}`~anndata.AnnData` objects.
-This also leads to the depreciation of {class}`~rapids_singlecell.cunnData.cunnData` and it's removal in early 2024.

 To get your {class}`~anndata.AnnData` object onto the GPU you can set {attr}`~anndata.AnnData.X` or each {attr}`~anndata.AnnData.layers` to a GPU based matrix.